cd-public/Isadora/cond_loop_test/readme.txt

 Name VCD's using trn for test_reg_n, maintain this terminology through the loop.

 Rename the internal 2pass spinfos to retain the list of conditional taints at each stage - consider encoding here with *_ts.out.

+Performance Notes:

+Tortuga stage takes about 160 seconds

+Daikon stage takes about 10 seconds.

+All other stages about a second or less.

+Transmitting VCD's from UCSD to my local Daikon environment has some non-zero time cost.